 Assoc Prof Chua receiving the National Outstanding Clinician Award 2019 from

-Minister for Health, Mr Gan Kim Yong.
+Minister for Health, Mr Gan Kim Yong in the 2019 award ceremony.

 It all began in the 80s, when Assoc Prof Chua Yeow Leng, Senior Consultant from the Department of Cardiothoracic Surgery (CTS), graduated from medical school and began training as a general surgeon.
 Initially, Assoc Prof Chua was interested in the trauma specialty, “I liked the excitement from working in trauma cases, and always found the abdomen quite familiar but did not know much about what is above it!”